owenstranathan/owenstranathan.github.io/About.md

 * Sewing
 * Designing (SketchUp, Affinity Designer)
 * Game Design (Unity)
-* Play video games (I play Borderlands 2 with a friend **sometimes** and only when I'm too stressed to work)
+* Play video games (I started a Game Club - like a book club but with video games - with some co-workers and we make a [podcast](https://soundcloud.com/hard-af-games))

 ## What I’m looking to do next

-Work on something new and exciting, but mostly I would like to get some solid new experiences working at a software company as part of a team.
-I'd very much like to settle down for a while and focus on building my skills as a software craftsman <- totally cool new term I just coined ;)
+Make games and contribute to OSS I use and like.